nirkopler/MMS/README.md

 # MMS - Movie Management System
+## MERN Stack Project

 ### Progress 💪
+#### 12/10/21 - DONE 🔥
+* add on click movie redirect to all movie with only selected movie
+* add on click member redirect to all member with only selected member
+* fix movies to subscribe -> show only not subscribed movies

 #### 11/10/21
 * add search movie
 * add cancel buttons for all pages that need